humanmade/altis-analytics/docs/native/data-structure.md

 ### Privacy

-In order to protect your users privacy it is vital to follow these guidelines to get the most out of the built in integration with the [Altis Privacy module Consent feature](docs://privacy/consent/README.md).
+In order to protect your users privacy it is vital to follow these guidelines to get the most out of the built-in integration with the [Altis Privacy module Consent feature](docs://privacy/consent/README.md).

 - Event attributes and metrics should only contain data related directly to the event or URL
 - Endpoint attributes and metrics should only ever contain broad demographic data used for creating audiences